Are you feeling lost trying to pick the right CRM? It’s tough, right?

 - Contact Management

-- Task Management
+- Sales Pipeline Management

 Ready to explore the world’s leading CRM?
 Sign up for a free trial of Salesforce today!
-Access real-time data to gain valuable insights.

-Pricing: It has a free plan.
+Pricing: It has a free trial.
 The premium plan starts at $25/month.

 Key Features:

-- Sales Cloud
+- Sales forecasting

 What is Capsule CRM?

 Now, let’s discuss Capsule CRM.
-It’s simpler than Salesforce and designed for small —to medium-sized businesses.
+It’s simpler than Salesforce and designed for small โto medium-sized businesses.

 It is a clean, easy-to-use tool focusing on core CRM tasks.